Vehicle crashes into Munster Gyros, 4 people sent to hospital

 At 5:55 p.m., firefighters were called to Munster Gyros at 8307 Calumet Avenue, said Munster Fire Chief Dave Pelc.

-A Munster officer had approached the vehicle, a silver Ford SUV, which was stopped in the 8200 block of Calumet Avenue facing southbound, Munster police Lt.
+A Munster officer had approached the vehicle, a silver Ford SUV, which was stopped in the 8200 block of Calumet Ave. facing southbound, Munster police Lt.
 John Peirick said.

 The driver was not alert at first but as the officer tried to get his attention, the man became alert and accelerated at a high rate of speed.
 The driver first hit Miss Print, a business at 8244 Calumet Avenue, and caused damage to the front of the building.